Earthii/chromePad/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-`npm run build` will build the prod artifacts
+`npm run build` will build the prod artifacts.

+## Install

+go to `chrome://extensions/` and click on load unpacked.
+Navigate to the dist/chromePad folder with the `manifest.json`

 ## Running unit tests